timmaki/GAM/CreatingClientSecretsFile.md

     1. if API access is not already enabled:
             1. click to check the box for `Enable API access`
             1. click the `Save` button
-1. Log into a Google account.
+1. Login to a Google account.
 The account does not need to be in your Google Apps domain or have any special rights.
 1. Create a Google API Project
     1. Go to <a href="https://console.developers.google.com/flows/enableapi?apiid=admin,appsactivity,calendar,classroom,drive,gmail,groupssettings,licensing,plus" target="_blank">**this link**</a> to start.
 This link will begin the project creation process, and specifies the APIs that must be included in the project.<br />
 ![gam-101](https://cloud.githubusercontent.com/assets/1683475/14234019/b7cfce9e-f99d-11e5-8ee0-9022f71c0301.png)